renlin-code/mock-shop-api/README.md

 ## Documentation

-After building and running the app you can find the Documentation at the address "/swagger/index.html"
+After building and running the app you can find the documentation at the address "/swagger/index.html"